dilyabareeva/quanda/docs/source/tutorial_pages/benchmarks.rst

 Assembling the benchmark and running the evaluation
 ++++++++++++++++++++++++++++++++++++++++++++++++++++
 We are now ready to assemble and run the benchmark.
-After running the below code, the ``results`` dictionary will contain the score of the Representer Points attributor on the benchmark.
+After running the below code, the ``results`` dictionary will contain the score of the :doc:`RepresenterPoints <../docs_api/quanda.explainers.wrappers.representer_points>` attributor on the benchmark.
 .. code-block:: python

     benchmark = MislabelingDetection.assemble(